A further update on international travel regulations for Fall 2020 and Winter 2020-21.

-While ongoing spring semester study abroad programs will continue—some with modified academic formats—Occidental College is cancelling other types of international College-sponsored student travel for the duration of the semester and summer 2020.
+Spring 2021 semester study abroad programs are cautiously proceeding as conditions and travel restrictions allow on a case-by-case basis.
+However, Occidental College continues to prohibit other types of international College-sponsored student travel for the duration of the fall semester and winter break 2020-2021.
 Examples of impacted programming include:

-Independent, non-credit “Global Projects” (Young, Davis Projects for Peace, URC-Richter ASP, Richter, Anderson, Schwartz, and Maes);
+- Independent, non-credit "Global Projects" (Endeavor, Young, Davis Projects for Peace, URC-Richter ASP, Richter, Anderson, Schwartz, and Maes);

-Any international student travel authorized and/or funded by Athletics, administrative or academic departments, or ASOC, DEB, and other student organizations.
+- Any international student travel normally authorized and/or funded by Athletics, administrative or academic departments, or ASOC, DEB, and other student organizations.

-We regret that the current COVID-19 situation results in this pause to your programming and look forward to resuming activity when circumstances allow.
+We look forward to resuming activity when circumstances allow.

 Wendy Sternberg, Vice President for Academic Affairs and Dean of the College